adamsilver/fdpb/05-an-inbox.md

 </ul>
 ```

-Note the checkbox is missing a label.
+Note that the checkbox is missing a label.
 The problem is that we want the contents of the link to be the contents of the label.
 In other words, two opposing behaviours need to occupy the same space.
 Clicking a label should mark the checkbox, clicking a link should take the user to the email.
-We're faced with a challenge.

 ![Illustrate the above with a useful caption](.)

 It could be argued that the interface doesn't need a visual label.
 After all, the label would need to mirror, and therefore duplicate, the links content.
 This would make for a confusing experience for sighted users.
-Let's see if the concept of modes can solve this for us.
+Let's see if the concept of modes can help.

 ### Using modes

-Trying to combine two user needs into a single interface is what's caused this design problem in the first place.
+Trying to combine two user needs into a single interface is what's caused this problem in the first place.
 One way to avoid the issue would be to split apart the two needs by using the concept of modes.
-This just means letting users switch between managing email and reading it by offering a link as shown below.
+This just means letting users switch between managing email and reading it by way of a link as shown below.

 ![Mode](.)